 How long does membership in any of the Trusted Traveler Programs last?

-All four trusted traveler programs including TSA PreCheck and Global Entry are good for five (5) years.
+The two most commonly joined trusted traveler programs are TSA PreCheck and Global Entry are good for five (5) years.
 Assuming you fly two round-trip flights per year.
 That equals 20 times you’re going to stand in line, 20 times remove your shoes, jacket, and certain carry-on bag contents, and 20 times you’ll queue in long security lines.
 Is your time, and the inconvenience factor worth it?

 Do the Trusted Traveler Programs have fees associated with them?

 All of the programs managed by the U.S. Department of Homeland Security have fees.
 We think the fees associated with the programs are reasonable.
 They really offer value if you travel even a moderate amount or are impatient with standing in long lines which results in partial disrobing and emptying your carry-on luggage.
-The one-time fees cover 5 years of hassle reduced flying.
+The one-time fee covers 5 years of hassle-reduced flying.
 The chart below shows the program costs with a cost as little $50 for 5 years.

 Overall the best program is Global Entry

 Global Entry is the best-trusted traveler program if you have a passport.
 Global Entry includes all the advantages of the TSA PreCheck plan plus it allows you access to an express line through customs and immigration on your way back home from international airports and destinations.
 Global Entry costs just $15 more than TSA PreCheck for 5 years, that’s $3 more per year.